(to) “Pop Up” vs (a) “Pop-Up”

 In the Phrasal-Verb form, this can be used to refer to:

-These can be the ideas that seem to appear in one’s mind or imagination without actually having been consciously produced by the person intentionally.
-The term can also be in reference to a situation occurring without any prior notice, and often coming as a bit of a surprise.
+These can be the ideas that seem to appear in one’s mind or imagination, sans actually having been consciously produced by the person intentionally.
+The term can also be in reference to a situation occurring with no prior notice, and often coming as a bit of a surprise.

 This could be things like…